pgarciacamou/angular-lazyload/README.md

  Uses two of open source JS libraries/frameworks to work:

 * [AngularJS] - AngularJS lets you write client-side web applications as if you had a smarter browser.
-It lets you use good old HTML (or HAML, Jade and friends!) as your template language and lets you extend HTML’s syntax to express your application’s components clearly and succinctly
+It lets you use good old HTML (or HAML, Jade and friends!) as your template language and lets you extend HTML’s syntax to express your application’s lazyLoad clearly and succinctly
 * [RequireJS] - RequireJS is a JavaScript file and module loader.

 Birth